muratk3n/thirdwave/en/tweets/2019/week49.md

 Also selling debt can allow a country to recycle old debt with new debt, allowing it to obtain dollars, covering up the real value of a currency = distortion.

+The old model is broken in many ways.
+We need a new system.

 "Why aren't exchange rates adjusting themselves automatically according to trade deficits?"